-- Details of the existing and future trunk infrastructure networks are identified in the electronic Excel schedule of works model which can be viewed here: <insert link to the website where the file can be found>.
-TO BE INSERTED BY MSC FOLLOWING COMPLETION OF REPORT - 2) The future trunk infrastructure is identified in the following tables <in Schedule 3-Local government infrastructure plan mapping and tables: - a) for the water supply network, Table SC3.
+- Details of the existing and future trunk infrastructure networks are identified in the electronic Excel schedule of works model which can be viewed here: https://websync.msc.qld.gov.au/public_documents/files/530/Schedule%20of%20Works.xlsm - 2) The future trunk infrastructure is identified in the following tables in Schedule 3-Local government infrastructure plan mapping and tables: - a) for the water supply network, Table SC3.
 11 - b) for the sewerage network, Table SC3.
 12 - c) for the stormwater network, Table SC3.
 13